modio/modio-docs/public/en-us/modio/terms/terms-user-consent.md

 ## Platform SSO standard

 In addition to following our consent and acceptance process, mod.io also follows the standards set by the SSO provider used to authenticate the player.
-Example being; a user who is playing a game on Xbox, is signed in with their Xbox ID, which is connected to their mod.io account.
-During the authentication process with Xbox, mod.io checks the users parental controls and age gate requirements, and processes or denies their authentication accordingly.
+Example being; a user who is playing a game on XBOX, is signed in with their XBOX ID, which is connected to their mod.io account.
+During the authentication process with XBOX, mod.io checks the users parental controls and age gate requirements, and processes or denies their authentication accordingly.
 It is highly recommended you use the applicable Platform SSO standard when authenticating players with mod.io (or your SSO system as explained below), to ensure a seamless and compliant implementation.
 If you're not using the Platform SSO standard, your implementation will need to ensure it enforces the requirements set by the platform to pass certification.

 :::tip
 If you have your own accounts system, mod.io can be set up to use it as the SSO provider, to ensure all users follow any parental controls and age gate requirements you have.
 This will also connect their mod.io account to your backend, which improves reporting, and means any accounts you block, will also be blocked from engaging with your games on mod.io.